Configure Network Settings

 To set up a virtual network, please follow the next steps:

-Step 2 of 3 - Choose the IP address assignment method:
+Step 1 - Choose the IP address assignment method:

 External - directly attached to physical interfaces and IP addresses assigned from external DHCP server